vdtrung1706/netflix-clone/README.md

 You need to have Nodejs v16 installed

-- Clone & go to the project
+- Clone then go to the project

 ```bash
   git clone https://github.com/vdtrung1706/netflix-clone.git